ahadu777/dudu-backend/docs/reference/CEO-CONTEXT.md

 | E2E chain? | No single test chains miniprogram→operator | ⚠️ Gap |

 **Lesson (2025-12-22):** Test coverage YAML summarizes what *should* be tested.
 Actual test JSON files show what *is* tested.
 Always verify against the actual test collection when answering flow questions.

+**Lesson (2025-12-22):** The `/ai-sitemap` endpoint is machine-readable institutional knowledge.
+It solves the problem of ephemeral AI context by exposing the complete project state as structured JSON.

 ---